markr155/weather-app/README.md

 Shows location weather including a 3 day forecast

-Location can be searched via search bar
+Location can be searched via search bar - TBC

 Introductory app to Asynchronous programs and using APIs